 It is essential to recognize that Poland did not receive reparations after World War I, as it had ceased to exist as a country prior to the war.
 However, in 1919, a group of American-trained nurses, including the YWCA Gray Samaritans and nurses from the Polish White Cross, arrived in Poland.
 Their mission was to assist over 1 million children in need and aid soldiers in their recovery from battle wounds.
 Importantly, their services were extended to everyone, regardless of their faith, ethnic background, or social class.

-The event was held at YWCA Minneapolis Downtown who provided us with the space for the meeting.
-Prior to this appearance we were able to obtain permission from Poland's Institute of Remembrance (IPN) to print four panels from much larger exhibit "Fathers of Independence."
-It illustrates Poland's struggles for sovereignty of early 1900's and provided historical backdrop for the event.
-The exhibit is bilingual and available online
+The event took place at the YWCA Minneapolis Downtown, which generously provided space for the meeting.
+Prior to the event, PAMSM obtained permission from Poland's Institute of Remembrance (IPN) to print four panels from the extensive exhibit titled "Fathers of Independence."
+These panels served as a poignant reminder of Poland's struggle for independence and added historical context to the presentation.

-Ms. Jill Johnson read a heart wrenching excerpt from Countess Laura Blackwell de Turczynowicz book describing her struggles during World War One and the ordeal of having her home seized by German Army General who held her and her children hostage.
+Ms. Jill Johnson contributed to the event by reading a poignant excerpt from Countess Laura Blackwell de Turczynowicz's book, which shed light on her personal struggles during World War I and the harrowing experience of having her home seized by a German Army General, who held her and her children hostage.

 Additionally, we learned about Eleanor Wasielewski, a distinguished alumna and faculty member of the University of Minnesota, who was also the first recruit of the Gray Samaritans.
 Ms. Johnson provided valuable research on Mrs. Wasielewski's life, although she encountered difficulties identifying living descendants.